How to Help a Friend or Loved One

 - Remind them that their visits and the things discussed during their visits will be kept with strict confidentiality.

-- It is generally best to have the student make the actual contact; however, it may be more helpful for you to make the telephone call or accompany the student to our office if the student is in too much distress to do so themselves.
+- We must speak to the student to schedule the appointment; however, it may helpful for you to initiate the telephone call or accompany the student to our office if the student is in too much distress to do so themselves.
 This shows the student you genuinely care and may provide a sense of security.